Transfer and Norm for Finite Group Schemes: Introduction

 \subsection{Overview}

 The transfer map in group representation theory grew out of Schur's transfer map in group theory and the Reynolds operator in invariant theory.
 It is an additive operator on modules or ${\rm Ext}$ groups that has developed into an indispensable and ubiquitous tool.
-There are also various multiplicative operators in different contexts, such as the field norm, Mumford's norm and the Evens norm in group cohomology.
-The objective of this paper is to develop systematically a theory of trace and norm maps in the context of finite group schemes over a field.
+There are also various multiplicative versions in different contexts, such as the field norm, Mumford's norm and the Evens norm in group cohomology.
+The objective of this paper is to develop systematically a theory of trace and norm maps in the context of finite group schemes over a field, in the hope and expectation that it will prove as useful as the original.

 For group schemes, a definition involving summing or multiplying over the orbit of an element will clearly not work and we need a different approach, based on induced modules.
-However, a fundamental difference between the representation theory of finite group schemes and that of finite groups is that, in the more general context, the left and right adjoints of restriction to a subgroup are not always isomorphic, although they are related by the Wirthm\"uller isomorphism.
-This introduces a certain twisting by a one-dimensional representation.
+However, a fundamental difference between the representation theory of finite group schemes and that of finite groups is that, in the more general context, the left and right adjoints of restriction to a subgroup are not always isomorphic, although they are related by the Wirthm\"uller isomorphism; this introduces a twist by a one-dimensional representation.
 We show how a transfer can still be defined and that it has many of the properties that we desire, for example the relation with relative projectivity.
 There is also a version of Mackey's double coset formula, but it is necessarily weaker than one might have hoped.
 We also define a multiplicative norm for a group scheme action on an algebra and relate it to other norms in the literature.